CSGuides/grad-job-guide/_applying/statements.md

 Diversity Statements.
 Many of these show a convergence of ideas and best practices.
 For example, the Michigan State Univeristy rubric is based on the University of California at Berkeley rubric, which was itself adapted by the University of California at Irvine, etc.
 Using these rubrics to guide the construction of your Diversity Statement is thus more likely to result in a single statement that is assessed positively at multiple institutions.
-Some of these rubrics (including the original Berkeley one) can be harder to find on the web (e.g., they may be structured for faculty hiring committees, not for applicants), so we have archived three public examples here for your convenience:
+Some of these rubrics can be harder to find on the web (e.g., they may be structured for faculty hiring committees, not for applicants), so we have archived three public examples here for your convenience: